INR log app | By HealthObs Ltd |

 Cost | Free |

-The INR log app is for people who are taking warfarin and their carers to keep track of their warfarin dose and INR results.
-Users are required to set their therapeutic INR range (upper and lower limit), select the tablets they use (brand and strength) and their test results (date done and INR result).
+The INR log app is a New Zealand app that lets you and your carers track and manage your warfarin dose and INR results.
+You're required to set your therapeutic INR range (upper and lower limit), select the tablets you use (brand and strength) and record your test results (date done and INR result).

-To help users identify the warfarin tablets they are taking, the app has images of the different brands (Marevan or Coumadin) and strengths.
-Users can set daily medication reminders and reminders for when their next test is due.
-The Resources section has provision to add or delete results and to add previous results.
-For the complete app description, go to the App Store(external link) or, for a more detailed review, see Reviews.
+To help you identify the warfarin tablets you're taking, the app has images of the different brands (Marevan or Coumadin) and strengths.
+You can set daily medication reminders and reminders for when your next test is due.

 PROS | CONS |